-Hey guys.
-I’m Syama Meagher, CEO of Scaling Retail.
-And today, we’re going to talk about where to find the right manufacturers that are going to support your business and your bottom line.
-Now, it’s really not as simple as hopping on a flight and heading to India and walking around, trying to find a manufacturer, right?
+Finding the right manufacturers that will support your business and bottom line isn’t as simple as hopping on a flight to India and walking around until you find one.
 In fact, it can seem like somewhat of a black box, even though it’s one of the first things to think about as you’re building a fashion brand.
-So today, we’re going to talk a little bit about trade shows.
-We’re going to talk about looking at list building.
-And we’re also going to talk about networking and all the different ways in which you can be able to find the right manufacturers for your business.
+Instead, use these strategies to find the manufacturer you need.

-Now, unlike doing a Google search where you’re going to type in silk manufacturers and get a whole host of different things, going towards networking and starting to talk to other owners of independent fashion brands is an amazing way to find out about new manufacturers that you might not have heard of before.
-In fact, guys, some of these manufacturers deal so much in scale and in large-scale production that they may not even be ready or quite equipped to handle your small scale business as a fashion startup or as a business that is slightly growing but still requires low minimum quantities.
+Instead of doing a Google search for silk manufacturers to get thousands of results, network instead.
+Start talking to other owners of independent fashion brands- it’s an amazing way to find out about new manufacturers you might not have heard of before.
+In fact, some of these manufacturers deal so much with scale and large-scale production that they may not even have been ready to handle your small scale fashion startup business or a business that is already starting to grow but still requires low minimums.

-But when you start to talk to different networks and build those friendship groups with independent fashion brands, what you’ll find is all of a sudden these little doors of different manufacturers start to open up.
-And because it’s a referral and not just a cold email from, to be honest, a pretty bad looking website, there’s a better chance you’ll get someone who’s going to be more empathic to your needs, someone who’s going to work with your fashion startup and hopefully be around for you to scale and grow up – a key consideration for any founder building a fashion brand.
+When you start to talk to different networks and you start building those friendship groups with independent fashion brands, you’ll find all these little doors of different manufacturers start to open up.
+And because they’re referrals and not just cold emails from what are honestly usually pretty bad looking websites, there’s a better chance you’ll get people who are going to be more empathetic to your needs, who work with fashion startup brands and will hopefully be around for you to scale and grow up – a key consideration for any founder building a fashion brand.

-Now, the next thing that’s so important is looking at these aggregated lists.
-So companies like Maker’s Row have built a business off of having aggregated lists of manufacturers.
-Now, Maker’s Row really specializes in USA production and domestic manufacturing for building a fashion brand.
+Companies like Maker’s Row have built their businesses on having aggregated lists of manufacturers.
+Maker’s Row specializes in USA production and domestic manufacturing for building a fashion brand.
 However, you’ll find that different companies have aggregated different lists of manufacturers.
-Now, while it’s great to have kind of this condensed destination of all the places you might want to hit up, please keep in mind that not all of them are necessarily vetted.
+While it’s great to have this condensed destination of all the places you might want to hit up, keep in mind that they’re not all necessarily vetted.

-Simply having a website or paying a membership fee can gain you access to some of these different companies, and you want to make sure you’re coming at them with the right questions, and you’re making sure that they’re actually going to be able to do what you need for your fashion startup.
-So, please don’t just rely on these companies to pick any one of them off of their list.
-Use it as kind of the next best step if you’re having difficulty with networking, or you’re having difficulty finding your searches online.
-When you’re building a fashion brand, you always want to proceed with manufacturing partners with care.
+Simply having a website or paying a membership fee can gain you access to some of these different companies, and you want to make sure you’re coming at them with the right questions, making sure they’re actually going to be able to do what you need for your fashion startup.
+Please don’t rely on these companies to just pick any one of them off of their lists.
+Use them like the next best step if you’re having difficulty with networking or other avenues.
+When you’re building a fashion brand, always proceed with manufacturing partners with care.
 In fact, this applies to growth stage and enterprise businesses too.

-Now lastly, one of my favorite places to go to to find manufacturing options and even sourcing for materials is a trade show.
-There are a few trade shows that really specialize in gathering global manufacturers that even focus on particular kinds of product and certain kinds of techniques.
-Now, when you think about brands that, you know, have come up with this like Texworld or MAGIC Sourcing- or even Première Vision in Paris, these different trade shows organizations have really done a good job of sourcing and finding the right manufacturers and even sourcing agents to really help you find a very narrowed down and niched group.
+Lastly, one of my favorite places to find manufacturing and sourcing options is the trade show.
+There are a few trade shows specializing in gathering global manufacturers that focus on particular kinds of product and certain kinds of techniques.
+When you think about brands that have come up with this, such as Texworld, MAGIC Sourcing- or even Première Vision in Paris, these organizations have done a good job of sourcing and finding the right manufacturers and sourcing agents to present you with a very narrowed down, niche group.

-Now again, these are pay-for-play environments, so all of the people participating are paying a fee for that trade show booth.
-Yes, they may be, you know, somewhat well known or have some business, however, they are not 100% vetted.
-It is really up to you to make sure, again, that these manufacturers are able to do what you need when you need it, and they’re able to provide things right on the timelines.
-Also make sure they have the right pricing you think is most appropriate for what your needs are.
+These are pay-for-play environments, so all of the people participating are paying a fee for their trade show booths.
+Yes, they may be somewhat well known or have some business, however, they are not 100% vetted.
+It’s still up to you to make sure these manufacturers are able to do what you need when you need it, and that they’re able to provide your deliverables on time.
+Also make sure their pricing is appropriate for your needs.